deepen-404/cw-fe-assestment-task-1/README.md

 ## Optimization

-- Used `webp`  reduced file size and faster load time (from approximately 2 MB to 44 KB )
+- Used `webp` format for hero image resulting in  reduced file size and faster load time (from approximately 2 MB to 44 KB )
 - Removed 37 unused UI components and 25 unused dependencies, reducing the final bundle size.

 ## Technical Decisions